FairwindsOps/rok8s-scripts/docs/helm.md

 You'll see that some of these configurations reference _similar_, but not exact, matches to the files above.
 Note `deploy/development/app.values.yml` translates to `HELM_VALUES=('development/app')`.
 The `deploy/development/app-env.secret.sops.yml` file translates to `SOPS_SECRETS=('development/app-env')`. **Note that if the files are not named with the expected extensions then rok8s-scripts will not work**.

+## Credentials
+See [Kubernetes auth](kubernetes_auth.md) to learn how to grant your CI pipeline access to your Kubernetes cluster

 ## Helm Values Files
 Helm uses values files to fill in chart templates.
 In this example, our values file is reference in rok8s-scripts config as `HELM_VALUES=('development/app')`, which maps to reading the `deploy/development/app.values.yml` file.
 A simple values file might look something like this: